João Maurício Adeodato

-João Maurício Leitão Adeodato (born 1956, March 12) is a Brazilian jurist and legal philosopher.
+João Maurício Leitão Adeodato (March 12, 1956 – May 19, 2026) was a Brazilian jurist and legal philosopher.

 In higher education in Brazil, Adeodato made significant contributions to the consolidation of postgraduate studies in Law, serving as a researcher at various universities and as a consultant for official and private institutions.
 In the philosophical realm, Adeodato conducted the first critical analysis of Hannah Arendt's work in Brazil during the 1980s and became a pioneer in the development of Rhetorical Theory of Law.
 In recognition of his international career, Adeodato became the first Brazilian to serve on the executive committee of the World Congress of the International Association for Philosophy of Law and Social Philosophy (IVR in the German abbreviation).

-Academic and professional biography
+Life and career

 João Maurício Adeodato was born in Belo Horizonte (Minas Gerais) and moved to Pernambuco during his childhood.
 He completed his Bachelor of Laws degree at the Law School of Recife (Federal University of Pernambuco).
 In 1978, he began his career as a lawyer.
 The following year, he enrolled in the master's program in law at the University of São Paulo, under the guidance of Miguel Reale, and conducted extensive research on "The philosophy of law of Nicolai Hartmann".

 In 1981, Adeodato began his doctoral studies in law at the University of São Paulo, guided by Tércio Sampaio Ferraz Jr. During this period, he investigated the philosophy of Hannah Arendt, producing the first critical academic monograph on this subject shortly after the publication of a descriptive book on Arendt by Celso Lafer.
 He completed his doctorate in 1986.

-Before finishing his doctorate Adeodato was appointed as an assistant professor at the Law School of Federal University of Pernambuco, becoming a full professor at this institution in 1990, both through public examinations.
-Since the late 1980s, he has taught Philosophy of Law in postgraduate programs at various Brazilian institutions, making significant contributions to the development of postgraduate education in this field.
+Before finishing his doctorate Adeodato was appointed an assistant professor at the Law School of Federal University of Pernambuco, becoming a full professor at this institution in 1990, both through public examinations.
+Since the late 1980s, he taught Philosophy of Law in postgraduate programs at various Brazilian institutions, making significant contributions to the development of postgraduate education in this field.

 In 1984, he became a researcher for National Council for Scientific and Technological Development and established the first and longest-standing research group in law studies in Brazil.
 Beginning in 1988, Adeodato undertook a series of postdoctoral studies at German universities.
 His early postdoctoral work was at the University of Mainz (1988–1989), where he engaged with rhetorical philosophers aligned with Theodor Viehweg's thought.
 He also completed postdoctoral studies at the University of Freiburg (1995), Heidelberg (2000, 2003, 2009, 2011), Hagen (2014–2015), Frankfurt (2018–2019) and Kiel (2023–2024).
-Additionally, he has provided academic and legal consultancy for the development, accreditation, and enhancement of numerous public and private undergraduate and postgraduate law programs in Brazil, serving as both a reviewer and legal consultant.
+Additionally, he provided academic and legal consultancy for the development, accreditation, and enhancement of numerous public and private undergraduate and postgraduate law programs in Brazil, serving as both a reviewer and legal consultant.